 Some short term financial aid may be provided by the Boise Salvation Army.
+There may be services such as rent help, free food from a pantry, Christmas toys, shelter, case management and other social services.
 However the agency is also focused on ensuring qualified low income individuals have access to ongoing case management and self-sufficiency.

 Families and individuals who need help paying energy bills and heating their homes can look into Project Share.
 This is a Salvation Army assistance program for low income families who are faced with a crisis.
 Clients who enroll can receive cash grants to help pay utility bills and address a financial challenge.
 The program is run in partnership with Idaho Power and Intermountain Natural Gas, and relies on donations and contributions.
 Funds from Project Share and grants can be used to buy firewood, propane or coal, repair heating sources, or to pay utility or heating bills.
 This, and other Boise Idaho Salvation Army programs, are available in regions and towns include Boise, Caldwell, Nampa, as well as Ada and Canyon County.

 Baby Haven is for low income families who have a child under 24 months old or who are expecting a child.
 It is offered by the center in Caldwell.
 The Baby Haven assistance program is not about giving handouts to the needy but instead it is about improving and changing their lives by helping lower income and struggling parents set goals that promote healthy families and children.